-Psychologists Craik and Lockhart propose that memory is just a by-product of the depth of processing of information and there is no clear distinction between short term memory and long term memory.
+Memory is just a by-product of the depth of processing of information, and there is no clear distinction between short-term and long-term memory.

 We can process information in 3 ways: